umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 # Move your Umbraco Cloud project to dedicated resources

 *Dedicated Resources* is a feature on Umbraco Cloud that gives you the option to move your project to a dedicated server.
-You can choose between a number of *dedicated plans* depending on the amount of resources you will need for your project.
+You can choose between a number of *dedicated options* depending on the amount of resources you will need for your project.

 In this article, you can read about how you can move your Umbraco Cloud project to dedicated resources and what you need to be aware of before you do so.